mandarborkar2304/Code-Quality-Tool/docs/architecture.md

 ## 🏗️ System Architecture

-The Code Alchemist AI Forge follows a modular, layered architecture designed for maintainability, extensibility, and clear separation of concerns.
+The Code Quality Tool follows a modular, layered architecture designed for maintainability, extensibility, and clear separation of concerns.

 ### High-Level Architecture Diagram